wmin0807/wmin0807.github.io/_posts/2015-1-5-feedback_me_插件的使用.md

-#### feedback_me 插件的使用

 ---
+layout: post
+title: feedback_me 插件的使用

+---

+feedback_me

-This jQuery plug-in allows user to easily add an animatable UI widget with a feedback form which slides from the side of the screen.
+> This jQuery plug-in allows user to easily add an animatable UI widget with a feedback form which slides from the side of the screen.

 ---